alexa-ngo/RunSpeechToTextTool/README.md

 1. Compile the demux_decode program to separate the video and the audio file.
 ```
 gcc demux_decode.c -I /usr/include/ffmpeg -lavcodec -lavutil -lavformat -o demux_decode
 ./demux_decode your_input.wav z-audio
 ```
+^ The Dream.mp4 above works that is in the same file directory.

 2. Play the z-audio file to ensure it works
 ```
 ffplay -f f32le -ar 44100 z-audio
 ```
 3. Convert the audio file to a .wav file.
-Have the wav file follow the command in order to be used with Whisper
+Have the wav file follow the command required by Whisper.
+The purpose is to slow down the rate of sound.
 ```
 ffmpeg -f f32le 16000 -ac 2 -i your_input.wav z-audio-output.wav
 ```
-Then go to the directory where Whisper is at to run!
+Then go to the directory where Whisper is installed at to run!

 ## 2. Input a .wav file to be Transcribed by Whisper.cpp